MazeFX/C42_API_proxy_challenge/README.md

 ## Awesome!
 Unit testing completed
 07-10-2016: I'm thrilled about writing code for this challenge, so far I have accomplished 13 passing unit tests!
 I'm still got some time for this is the last evening and I really want to get the proxy deployed.
 The cherry on the cake, just to spoil myself.

+Functional test is also passed!!
+Successful request towards the local development server, which in his turn requests the live C42 REST API.